This is the Research Lab website for the Lundwall Development

 page and the Past Projects

 page.
-These pages include information regarding publications and
+These pages provide information regarding the various publications and

 Finally, this website may be helpful if you are interested

-in genetics, development, and/ or visual attention generally.
+in genetics, development, and/or visual attention .
 In this case,

 feel free to browse around, but the links on the Resources page may